The exclusion process involves evaluating whether the bidder has committed any offences that would lead them to be excluded from the bidding process.

 It is applicable to all goods and services where internal demand and consumption can be influenced to reduce costs.

 Demand Management is a key aspect of effectively aligning external resources to meet requirements.
-When demand management is considered, it is often seen as a simple matter of stopping people spending money.
-However there are ways to look at demand management without completely preventing spend.
+When Demand Management is considered, it is often seen as a simple matter of stopping people spending money.
+However there are ways to look at Demand Management without completely preventing spend.
 These can provide notable savings and have a less drastic impact on the business.

 Demand Management, including behaviour change, represents a significant and untapped opportunity.